There is money to be spent at your school and YOU can decide how to spend it!

 Each council is made up of school employees and a two parent majority.
 Together, as a team, they decide how to best allocate state Land Trust Funds that are distributed each year.
 Other responsibilties include advising and making recommendations on school and district programs and student safety.

 Please contact your school's principal if you are interested in serving on your school's council.

-1. Where does the money come from?
+Where does the money come from?
 How does the land make money?
-How much money is there, and how is it invested?
-How much money is distributed through the program every year?
+How much money is distributed through the program each year?

-4. What is a School Community Council (SCC) or a Charter Trust Land Council?
-What are the responsibilities of a council?
+What is a School Community Council or Trust Land Council?
+What are the responsibilities of our council?

 Each school has a council with important responsibilities throughout the school year.